Investment Platforms

 Investing in bonds

-Bonds are a type of loan to a company or government.
-Investing in bonds is low risk and usually a long-term investment.
-The returns can still be good, however, and are better than setting money aside on a savings account.
-Bond investing is probably the most well-known investment apart from stocks.
+Bonds are a type of loan that you give to a company or a government.
+Investing in bonds is usually low risk and meant for the long term.
+The returns can still be good and are often better than keeping money in a savings account.
+After stocks, bonds are probably the most well-known type of investment.

 Please note: trading in bonds on the financial markets involves risks, you can (partially) lose your investment.